nrohan09-cloud/Self-Driving-Car/README.md

 You can use `pip install -r requirements.txt` to install all the dependencies.

 # Credits
 The [simulator](https://github.com/udacity/self-driving-car-sim) used was developed by udacity.
-The model was take from [this NVIDIA paper](https://arxiv.org/abs/1604.07316).
+The model was taken from [this NVIDIA paper](https://arxiv.org/abs/1604.07316).